bahrus/litter-g/README.md

 **NB I:** The "tr = " is optional text.
 This allows VSCode to provide intellisense on the expression without giving syntax errors by the polymer server (possibly caused by how Babel interprets the text.)
 It stands for template result.

-**NB II:** The underscores (_latitude, _longitude) are optional, but they are recommended, in order avoid any concerns about a native property being added to the Native HTML element (div) in this case.
+**NB II:** The underscores (_latitude, _longitude) are optional, but they are recommended, in order avoid any concerns about a native property being added to the Native HTML element (div in this case) with the same name.
 It's difficult to imagine the W3C adding properties "latitude" and "longitude" to the div element, but just in case.
-Presumably, they wouldn't add properties begining with an underscore.
+If they did, and you used latitude and longitude without prefixing, it's hard to predict what would happen.
+Presumably, they wouldn't add properties begining with an underscore, as that's a pattern never seen before.

 ##   [IE11 Support](https://youtu.be/YVi6ZYzD_Gc?t=275)